alexisbernard/table_migrator/README.md

       #                        for details.
 Defaults to true.
       #   :dry_run           - If true, the migration will not actually run, just emit
       #                        fake progress to the log.
 Defaults to false.
+      #   :cpu_friendly      - If true, sleep for few seconds between each request
+      #                        in order to not burn database CPU.
+However copy will
+      #                        be 2 times longer.
+Default to false.

       change_table do |t|
         t.integer :foo, :null => false, :default => 0